SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

    * Add the names of the queues to the :confval:`queues` parameter.

 #.
-Configure the connection parameters of all modules connecting to the messaging system.
+Configure the connection parameters of all modules connecting to the messaging
+   system in the global configuration, e.g. in :file:`global.cfg`.
    As in SeisComP3 the connection server is localhost.
 The queue is added to the host by "/".
 The default queue is *production*, e.g.